KostyaTretyak/less-offset-comments/README.md

         user2
 ```

 What is the main idea here?
-Dialogs between two users may not be offseted.
+Dialogue between two users may not be offset.

 For all comments, this utility changes the property `hasOffset` to `true` or to `false`.
 A developer should rely on this property when rendering the comments.